didiooi/MLwithBI/README.md

 *Status: Incomplete*

 **Didi's To-Dos**
-- Create slide deck to introduce ML and Spotfire, a BI software
+*- Create slide deck to introduce ML and Spotfire, a BI software
 - Stress importance of understanding univariate, bivariate, data transformation, data cleaning and dimensionality reduction
-- Annotate each pages on Dashboard for ease of use
+- Annotate each pages on Dashboard for ease of use*

 ## Introduction
 No single data analytics is the same!
 Here I will provide a general guideline to help you navigate multivariate analysis.
 Spotfire is the next generation business intelligence tool which is free for educational and non-profit use!